raspberrypi/rpi-systemd-config/rpi-systemd-config.md

 ## LIMITATIONS
 - Only supports configuration files that use systemd's standard configuration parser
 - Requires access to systemd's internal shared library
-- Currently tested on systemd version 252
+- Supports systemd versions 252 and 257
 - **Value parsing**: Uses systemd's generic string parser (`config_parse_string`) only.
 Does not perform specialized validation or parsing that systemd uses internally (such as `config_parse_bool`, `config_parse_hw_addr`, `config_parse_percent`, etc.).
 Values are returned as raw strings exactly as they appear in configuration files, without type validation or conversion.

 ## SEE ALSO